patrick-flynn/CSE34341-SVS-Sp2023/syllabus.md

 + By understanding how an OS works, and making good/efficient use of its abstractions (files, memory), *you will be able to write better software*.
 + *The techniques that you learn here will have applications in every kind of computer system*.
 The traditional problems that occur in operating systems (like scheduling, synchronization, and resource management) also occur in all sorts of other hardware/software systems, ranging from small embedded computers to large scale cloud computing systems.

 The concepts presented in class will be explored through **six intensive programming assignments**.
 The assignments will make use of the C programming language, which the universal language for implementing and accessing operating systems at their lowest level.
-The projects will give you ample practice with manipulation of pointers, managment of memory, invoking of system services, and dealing with error conditions.
+The projects will give you ample practice with manipulation of pointers, management of memory, invoking of system services, and dealing with error conditions.
 The prof and the GTA will offer some technical guidance on these matters --- but **you should expect to spend significant time debugging, consulting reference materials, and revising the projects until they work properly**.
 There is no way around this requirement, so please budget the time needed to master the assignments.

 The learning goals for students in this course are:
 - Students will understand the abstractions and services provided by an operating system.